[ESPN] 2025年NBA模拟选秀:基于交易和最新情报的选秀预测

 With star power being a significant need for the Jazz, it makes sense to take the plunge on a talent such as Fears, who had an outstanding season at Oklahoma despite being one of the youngest players in college basketball at 18 years old.
 His combination of size, speed, pace, shotmaking and shot creation gives him significant long-term upside, as he can get anywhere on the floor to create for teammates while dishing on the move, finish skillfully in the lane or draw fouls.

 The Jazz got their first look at Fears in a private one-on-zero workout Thursday.
-He is also said to be drawing considerable interest from New Orleans and Brooklyn at No. 7 and No. 8 should he not hear his name called here, with the Hornets at No. 4 also not ruling out picking him despite already having a starting point guard on the roster in LaMelo Ball. – Givony
+He is also said to be drawing considerable interest from New Orleans and Brooklyn at No. 7 and No. 8 should he not hear his name called here, with the Hornets also not ruling out picking him at No. 4 despite already having a starting point guard on the roster in LaMelo Ball. – Givony

 6. Washington Wizards